 Table 4 lists the overhead of the multi-layer VVC coding scheme compared to VVC only for human consumption.
 It can be observed that all cases result in varying degrees of overhead.
 For class AB, the aggressive downscaling at 0.25× scale overall causes the least amount of overhead with a ~11%–13% increase in bitrate over a standard VVC bitstream.
 However, the 1× scale case has the second lowest overhead with Class AB and is, on average, the most efficient for class C at around 10% BD-rate increase.

+Table 5.
+The corresponding sheets in each attached excel file for the results in the above tables